-Record keeping is necessary for implementing a successful vineyard management strategy, and the key to plan the next year’s vineyard activities, compare seasons through several years, and increase profitability.
+Keeping records of vineyard activities is necessary for implementing a successful vineyard management strategy, and the key to plan the next year’s vineyard activities, compare seasons through several years, and increase profitability.

 Not only that: the required control (auditing) over the whole process of growing grapes imposes on winegrowers to document their vineyard activities for different authorities and/or in order to receive farming subventions.
 While some authorities have its own rules (templates) of keeping vineyard records, others only prescribe to winegrowers the basic guidelines for keeping vineyard activities records.

-What vineyard records to keep?
+What records of vineyard activities to keep?

 In order to make an informed decision for your next vineyard management strategy, you need to keep records of as many vineyard activities as possible.
 The more data and more detailed records you are going to keep, a better vineyard management strategy you can implement and improve quality and quantity of grapes year by year.